 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Authority, assets exceeded liabilities and deferred inflows of resources by \$243,128,648 at the close of fiscal year 2017-2018.
+In the case of the Authority, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$310,212,732 at the close of fiscal year 2019-2020.